A Robust Solution Procedure for Hyperelastic Solids with Large Boundary Deformation: Mesh tangling

-To understand a difficulty posed by a tangled mesh, suppose that the strain energy has a single term $\Psi(J)=-\left(\frac{\lambda}{2}+\mu\right)\ln J$ (for $\frac{\lambda}{2}+\mu > 0)$ on a single element and that there are no boundary constraints.
+(for $\frac{\lambda}{2}+\mu > 0)$ on a single element and that there are no boundary constraints.
 If we treat $J$ as the independent scalar variable, then Newton's method for minimizing this scalar function is which simplifies in this case to For positive $J^{(0)}$, this iteration produces a sequence of $J$'s tending to $+\infty$.
 This is to be expected since the minimum of $-\left(\frac{\lambda}{2}+\mu\right)\ln J$ is indeed at $+\infty$.
 On the other hand, for a negative $J^{(0)}$, this iteration tends to $-\infty$, which is physically invalid.

-The preceding analysis, although naive, seems to point to the following conclusion: Newton's method on the Galerkin form, when applied to a tangled mesh, has a natural tendency to make the tangling worse.
+The preceding analysis, although naive, seems to point to the following conclusion: Newton's method on the Galer-\\kin form, when applied to a tangled mesh, has a natural tendency to make the tangling worse.
 We suspect that this fact is probably already known to experts in the field, although we have not been able to find it in the previous literature.

 Given the conclusion in the previous paragraph, it seems of paramount importance to avoid tangling.
 When Newton's method fails in computational mechanics, it is standard practice to try Newton continuation, that is, to apply the load in incremental steps and use the converged solution for one step as the Newton starting point for the next step.
 Continuation is described in more detail in Section~\ref{sec:contin}.
 Continuation, however, addresses the tangling issue only in an indirect fashion and therefore is likely to be very inefficient.
 Our computational experiments confirm the inefficiency of continuation.